 - 5.1.1 The Five-Year Capital Programme is prepared by officers and approved annually by full Council as part of the budget setting process.
-Schemes falling within Year 1 are subject to full appraisal by the Asset Management Group, and Senior Leadership Team before being recommended to Council for approval.
-Years 2 to 5 remain as indicative costs to aid the forward planning process and to provide a link with the MTFS. - 5.1.2 The Five-Year Capital Programme is refreshed and updated on an annual basis. - 5.1.3 The existence of a five-year plan ensures a degree of certainty in terms of future capital costs and their impact on the revenue budget, with only new initiatives or urgent schemes coming forward outside of this process. - 5.1.4 Capital schemes that are deemed to be Major Corporate Projects are appraised and monitored by Programme Board, essentially comprising members of the Senior Leadership Team.
+Schemes falling within Year 1 are subject to full appraisal by the Senior Leadership Team before being recommended to Cabinet Executive and Council for approval.
+Years 2 to 5 remain as indicative costs to aid the forward planning process and to provide a link with the MTFS.
+Senior Leadership Team is responsible for ensuring that the Capital Programme and Strategy are aligned with the Code of Practice, the Blaby District Plan, and priorities, MTFS, and Treasury Management Strategy. - 5.1.2 The Five-Year Capital Programme is refreshed and updated on an annual basis. - 5.1.3 The existence of a five-year plan ensures a degree of certainty in terms of future capital costs and their impact on the revenue budget, with only new initiatives or urgent schemes coming forward outside of this process. - 5.1.4 Capital schemes that are deemed to be Major Corporate Projects are appraised and monitored by Programme Board, essentially comprising members of the Senior Leadership Team.
 Any such schemes are subject to individual report to and approval by full Council in accordance with the Financial Regulations. - 5.1.5 Other capital schemes will fall into four broad categories, as discussed in previous chapters. - Schemes that involve forward investment to generate future revenue savings (this will include commercial investment). - Schemes that are deemed to be essential or which involve some form of contractual commitment, e.g., the fleet replacement programme, replacement, or upgrade of IT software etc. - Schemes that meet corporate objectives and are desirable, but which will only be progressed if affordable. - Externally funded schemes.